FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 - MISRA C-2012 Rule 11.3 The data received/sent by the IP stack is represent as a byte stream.
-This byte stream needs to be casted to various data structures to access certain feilds of the packet.
+This byte stream needs to be casted to various data structures to access certain fields of the packet.
 However, when casting a byte stream to a structure, MISRA warns us that it can lead to unaligned access.
 But, in case of FreeRTOS+TCP, `packed` structures are used to prevent that.
 Packed structures force the compiler to access any